Luisa Miller: Act 1

 Wurm informs the Count of Rodolfo's love for Luisa and is ordered to summon the son.
 The Count expresses his frustration with his son (Il mio sangue la vita darei / "I would give my life's blood").
-When Rodolfo enters, the Count tells him that it is intended that he marry Walter's niece Federica, the Duchess of Ostheim.
+When Rodolfo enters, Count Walter tells him that it is intended that he marry Walter's niece Federica, the Duchess of Ostheim.

 When Rodolfo is left alone with Federica, he confesses that he loves another woman, hoping that the duchess will understand.
-But Federica is too much in love with him to understand (Duet: Deh! la parola amara perdona al labbro mio / "Pray forgive my lips for the bitter words").
+But Federica is too much in love with him to understand (Duet: Duchessa!
+Duchessa tu m'appelli! / "Duchessa!
+Duchessa you call me!").